3. Test your composition

 - The main S3 bucket resource is created

-- The bucket uses the expected naming pattern (
+- The bucket uses the expected naming pattern (example-bucket)

 Test security configurations